Associate Dean, School of Baccalaureate Nursing

 Scholarship of teaching and learning

-More recently, and in collaboration with Dr. Nancy Sears, she initiated and completed a systematic study to investigate the relationship between the results of the NCLEX-RN exam and the performance of students in the undergraduate courses.
+In collaboration with Dr. Nancy Sears, she initiated and completed a systematic study to investigate the relationship between the results of the NCLEX-RN exam and the performance of students in the undergraduate courses.
 Phase 1 of the study was completed by a systematic literature review was published in 2015 in more recently phase II was also completed by a published report in 2017 with the following title: Canadian NCLEX-RN outcomes: A two-year cross-sectional exploratory study in Ontario.

 Scholarship of Integration and Application